 Hatchbacks are incredibly versatile too, and that’s the real allure of a hot hatch.
 You have all the performance of a little sports car but the utility of a small crossover.
 In fact, this has more room in it than some of the smaller crossovers on the market these days.
 Fold the seats down and you can carry nearly whatever you want.
 Try that with a sports sedan!
 In fact, as a fan of wagons and hatchbacks, I wonder why anyone buys a sedan.

 I really think VW should offer a true stripped version, down to the crank windows, as a tribute to the original.
 Shave a few hundred pounds off and really give the enthusiasts what they want.
 Having the option to outfit the car just the way you want it is great, but having a basic option would be a blast and I think it would sell well.

-That being said, our test car was well equipped and it’s nice to have all the convenience features, smartphone connectivity and some safety features as well.
-We enjoyed tossing it around for a few days, and found ourselves taking the long way home and looking for some corners.
+That being said, our test car was well equipped and it’s nice to have all the convenience features, smartphone connectivity, and some safety features as well.
+We enjoyed tossing it around for a few days and found ourselves taking a long way home and looking for some corners.
 It will easily spin the front tires if you turn the traction control off, and the steering is light, direct and stable on-center.
-It’s lively and will rotate on demand, a welcome trait for a front-wheel drive chassis.
+It’s lively and will rotate on demand, a welcome trait for a front-wheel-drive chassis.

 The GTI is so refined and so good, that it almost belies the rough edges of the original.
 But it’s hard to complain about a refined and competent vehicle.
 Now that it’s been updated with all the latest tech, you can have the best of both worlds.
 But at over 3000lb, it’s no longer the lightweight street-fighter it used to be.
 C’mon VW, give us a stripped down 2800lb version so we can relive our youth!
 I bet you’ll sell more than a few of them.